kunstmusik/blue-manual/docs/users/gettingStarted/primaryEditors/mixer.md

 -   If channel does not have channel output and no valid prefader sends, do not generate anything for channel.

--   If SubChannel has no signal inputs (whether it\'s from another Channel\'s out channel, a Send, or dependency from code that uses the subChannel form of blueMixerOut), do not generate anything for channel.
+-   If SubChannel has no signal inputs (whether it's from another Channel's out channel, a Send, or dependency from code that uses the subChannel form of blueMixerOut), do not generate anything for channel.